Liquid Droplets¶

 - DEM Bounce Method

 This options for this method defines how the particles interact with solid bodies.
-The video below shows the difference between the two options.
+The example below shows the difference between the two options.

 This is the default option.
-It is computationally faster than Triangle method.
+It is computationally faster than the Triangle method.
 The particles interact with the boundaries of the fluid voxels.
-Smaller particles, can get caught on the “steps” for coarser resolutions.
-As the lattice resolution increase, this effect is minimized.
+Smaller particles can get caught on the “steps” for coarser resolutions.
+As the lattice resolution increases, this effect is minimized.

 - Triangle

-In this option, the particles interact with the triangles made from the tessellation of the static body surface.
-This is more computationally expensive than the Cell option, but results in a more physically realistic interaction with the static body.
-The size of the triangles used to represent the surface is set using the edit mesh form.
+In this option, the particles interact with the triangles made from the tessellations of the static body surface.
+This is more computationally expensive than the Voxel option, but results in a more physically realistic interaction with the static body.
+The size of the triangles used to represent the surface are set using the edit mesh form.
 The corresponding mesh can be previewed using the Preview Surface Meshes tool.

 - Compute Nearest Neighbor Distribution